rrra/www/content/post/2019/january-minutes.md

 ### General Discussion
 * Paperwork for the FCC trustee change on the club callsigns had not yet been submitted
-* New hamfest coordinator needed.
+* :new: New hamfest coordinator needed.
 Rental payment for the space is normally paid in February
 * Bismark Hamfest is Feb 23rd
 * St. Cloud Hamfest is Feb 9th